INF6420/ss22-rewoelkers/README.md

 <p> Main Content: The main content would house all of the general updates.
 If there are things students need to bring to school or other small reminders. </p>

-<p> Navigation Menu: The navigation menu would give the families a chance to go to the other parts of the website like the main page, contact page, and subject pages. </p>
+<p> Navigation Menu: The navigation menu would give the families a chance to go to the other parts of the website like the main page, contact page, contact, and subject pages. </p>

 <p> Footer: Again, the footer would keep my email, as that is the most popular way for families to contact me. </p>